-Figure 81 - Short Guide Pin Boot Installation Tool
+Figure 82 - Short Guide Pin Boot Installation Tool

-5.6.31 See Figure 82.
-Place a boot into the installation tool (T7), making sure that the inner bellows are arranged close to the side walls of the tool and will not be damaged during installation.
+5.6.31 See Figure 83.
+Place a boot into the sleeve installation tool (T07), making sure that the inner bellows are arranged close to the side walls of the tool and will not be damaged during installation.
 Also check that the outer edge of the boot rests on the front edge of the tool.

-Figure 82 - Position the New Boot in the Installation Tool (T7)
+Figure 83 - Position the New Boot in the Sleeve Installation Tool (T07)

-- 5.6.32 Using 70 in-lbs (8 Nm) of torque maximum, tighten bolt (T10) to install the inner boot. - 5.6.33 Repeat the installation procedure for the second inner boot. - 5.6.34 Check that the boots are held securely in place and that no damage occurred during installation.

-5.6.35 See Figure 83.
+- 5.6.32 Using 70 in-lbs (8 Nm) of torque maximum, tighten bolt (T10) to install the inner boot. - 5.6.33 Repeat the installation procedure for the second inner boot. - 5.6.34 Check that the boots are held securely in place and that no damage occurred during installation. - 5.6.35 See Figure 84.
 To install the guide pins, first lubricate both guide pins with the white grease supplied.
 Insert the guide pins into their respective bores with the grooved end towards the bellows.

-Figure 83 - Place the Retaining Ring onto the Groove in the Guide Pin
+Figure 84 - Place the Retaining Ring onto the Groove in the Guide Pin

-Fit the lip in the end of the inner boots (8) into the groove of the guide pins.
-Push on each ring (7) ensuring that the boot (9) is engaged onto the end of the guide pins (5 or 6).
+Fit the lip in the end of the inner boots (9) into the groove of the guide pins.
+Push on each ring (7) ensuring that the boot (9) is engaged onto the end of the guide pins (4 or 5).